 The different types of Japamalas

-The simplest japamala is made up of only 108 beads, which represent the 108 elements of nature.
+The simplest japamala is made up of just 108 beads, which represent the 108 elements of nature.
 These japamalas are usually made of wood or copper, and are used to help with meditation and concentration.

 How to use a Japamala?